profsmith89/ctps/_sources/chap01.md

 Oops, our code produced a whole lot of red text in the console panel (or just below the code block if you are reading this chapter as an interactive Python notebook).

+## Our first error

-**Our first error.** Computer scientists call this red text an *error*.
+Computer scientists call this red text an *error*.
 I don't want you to think of this as an error, but as *feedback*.
 The Python interpreter is trying to tell us that it couldn't understand our script in some way.
 If it helps, think about the interpreter as an actor whose English isn't too great.

 What can we learn from the broken English in this error message? `FileNotFoundError` looks like promising information, and the file the interpreter couldn't find was `CatInTheHat.txt`.
 Do you see this in the error message?
 The message also says that the interpreter had this trouble when it tried to execute our `open` command on line 2 of our script.